 Section Five: Communications Networks

-In an emergency, information will be disseminated to the College community and external public in a timely and accurate manner.
+In an emergency, the College seeks to disseminate information to the campus community and public in a timely and accurate manner.
 The means of dissemination and specific details will vary on a case-by-case basis depending on the nature of the incident.

-The Office of Communications is responsible for all means of internal and external communications related to an emergency incident.
+The Office of Communications oversees internal and external communications related to an emergency incident.
 This includes drafting and disseminating messages, in coordination with other College offices.
+All Pomona College communications related to an emergency incident should be reviewed with the Office of Communications.
 The primary forms of distribution are:

 - Everbridge Emergency Notification System